Agate at a Glance

 Meditation

-Hold a banded Agate in both hands during meditation and visualize its layers integrating the different aspects of your being into a unified whole.
-Begin by grounding through the Root Chakra — imagine roots extending from your body into the Earth, stabilized by the Agate's steady energy.
-For chakra-specific work, place the appropriate Agate variety on the corresponding chakra: Blue Lace on the throat, Moss on the heart, Fire on the sacral.
-A 10-15 minute Agate meditation before stressful events can help center your energy and clarify your thoughts.
+Hold a banded Agate in both hands during meditation and use the layers as a visual focus.
+Start by grounding through the Root Chakra: imagine roots from your body into the earth, with Agate's steady energy as the anchor.
+For chakra-specific work, match the variety to the chakra: Blue Lace on the throat, Moss on the heart, Fire on the sacral.
+Even 10-15 minutes with Agate before a stressful event can help settle your thoughts.

 Daily Wear